AlbertUnruh/SSD-roster/README.md

 ```

 ### Environment Variables
-To change environment variables you can either change them in `.env` (⚠️`.env` is versioned, so the content of the file is "public"⚠️).
+To change environment variables you can either change them in `.env` (⚠️ `.env` is versioned, so the content of the file is "public" ⚠️).

 > ⚠️⚠️⚠️⚠️⚠️</br>
 > **YOU HAVE TO SET A (VALID) EMAIL ADDRESS FOR ``DATABASE__OWNER_EMAIL`` IN ``.env.prod``!**</br>